 A good hunter and an energetic digger, the Border Terrier is a very energetic dog with a loving and good-natured personality.
 Determined and loyal they require a lot of attention and exercise and so are more suited to active families.
 Not the ideal choice for a pet that is to be left alone for long periods.

-A sensitive dog that can be moody, they require lots of attention and so are more suited to those who can give them this throughout the day.
+A sensitive dog that can be moody, the Brussels Griffon requires lots of attention and so is more suited to those who can give them this throughout the day.

 Can be irritable with children but usually get on fine with other animals.
 Very affectionate.